Tutu House: Description

 The house was extended by Jo Noero in 1990, the same architect who had worked at the Anglican Church in the Transvaal.

 Tutu was still living there in October 2011.

 A blue plaque was installed on the Tutu house in 2011 as part of the Johannesburg heritage trail by what was then called the Simon van de Stel Foundation.
 Vilakazi Street attracts thousands of tourists since Mandela House was opened to the public in 1997, quickly becoming a top-twenty tourist destination.
 Tutu House is not open to the public, but the street does have several shops and restaurants.
+The house is now owned by the Anglican Diocese of Johannesburg and leased to the Desmond Tutu Programme to End World Hunger.